LayerManager/layman/doc/rest.md

 - for vector layers
   - for layers with SLD or none style:
     - publish the table as new layer (feature type) within appropriate WMS workspaces of GeoServer
-  - else for layers with QML style:
+  - for layers with QML style:
     - create QGS file on QGIS server filesystem with appropriate style
     - publish the layer on GeoServer through WMS cascade from QGIS server
 - for raster layers publish normalized GeoTIFF as new layer (coverage) on GeoServer WMS workspace